Stop for school children

 SO

-Don’t just slow down.
-Always bring your vehicle to a complete halt if a child wants to cross the road.
-Because the police teach children to only cross once the vehicle’s wheels have stopped.
+Don’t just slow down, but always stop your vehicle when a child wants to cross the road.
+This is because children learn from the police not to cross the road until the wheels have come to a standstill.

 Rule #1